7209 Ann Richards Road Mission, Texas 78572

 Eddie Eagle Gun Safe Program

 The Eddie Eagle is a program that teaches a simple important message to our students.
 If they see a gun they should stop, don’t touch, leave the area, and tell an adult.
-This is done through workbooks, a short DVD presentation, and our Eddie Eagle mascot.
+This is done through workbooks, & a short DVD presentation.
 This program can be presented at any elementary in our district.
-Any campus wishing to have us present can contact us at 956.580.6069.
+Any campus wishing to have us present can contact us at 956-323-2040.